This post will show you how to prevent DDoS attacks on your WordPress Site.

 - Competitive groups belonging to a particular country or region.

-- Aiming to cause damage to a specific business or service provider in monetary terms.·Â
+- Aiming to cause monetary damage to a specific business or service provider.·Â

-- Sometimes earning money with wrong intentions could be the reason (Blackmailing).
+- Sometimes, earning money with wrong intentions could be the reason (Blackmailing).

 Difference Between Brute Force And DDoS Attacks

-But, a DDoS attack is a volumetric attack.
+But a DDoS attack is a volumetric attack.
 They increase fake traffic jams and paralyze the site.
 As a result, the site becomes unavailable and vulnerable.
 These attacks can harm the entire network of sites.

 Classification Of Attacks